Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 It is also the largest producer of palm oil, one of the largest exporters of coal and a leading producer of paper pulp.
 It also exports oil and gas, rubber, tin and other resources.

 In recent years, soaring commodity prices have fueled rapid economic growth and helped Indonesia become a middle-income country.
-That growth is expected to slow as the boom peters out, according to a World Bank report.
+This growth is expected to slow as the boom fades, according to a report from the World Bank.

 The downsides of the rapid expansion of logging, mining, and other resource extraction have been the destruction of rainforests, pollution of coastal waters and waterways, and city smog.

-President Joko Widodo, who is set to step down after a second term due to a constitutional two-term limit, has prioritized economic growth, welcoming foreign investment in manufacturing and other industries and building infrastructure such as the country's first high-speed railway.
+President Joko Widodo, who must resign after a second term due to a constitutional two-term limit, has prioritized economic growth, welcoming foreign investment in manufacturing and other industries and building infrastructure such as the country's first high-speed railway.

-He also defended his legacy plan to move the traffic-clogged and polluted capital of Jakarta, which is flooded as the city of 11 million sinks, to Nusantara, a new city being built on the island tropical Borneo.
+He also defended his legacy project move the capital from congested and polluted Jakarta, which is flooded as the city of 11 million people sinks, to Nusantara, a new city under construction on the tropical island of Borneo.

 To accelerate the development of key industries, Widodo banned exports of certain raw materials such as nickel and bauxite, which are used to make aluminum, forcing companies to build refineries to process and add value what Indonesia sells to the rest of the world.